Girl Scouts of the USA: Traditions

 The Girl Scouts of the USA have many customs and traditions: camping, community service, singing, and money earning to support their activities.
 The Girl Scout Handshake and the Girl Scout signal for silence are two shared by WAGGGS member organizations.
 Other traditions include the Friendship Circle with "the squeeze," taking bandanas and homemade sit-upons on camping trips, and the buddy system.

 "Bridging" is the process of going from one level to another.
 Bridging is usually done at the troop level, although area bridgings are often held.
 The girls that are bridging walk across a bridge to their new level and are greeted with the Girl Scout Handshake.
-There is a notable bridging ceremony held in San Francisco, as GS Juniors bridge to GS Cadettes over the Golden Gate Bridge.
+A bridging ceremony takes place in San Francisco, where Girl Scout Juniors transition to Cadettes by crossing the Golden Gate Bridge.

 World Thinking Day and "Girl Scouts' Own" are traditions throughout the world of Girl Scouting.
 World Thinking Day has occurred annually since 1926 on February 22, the birthday of both Robert Baden-Powell and Olave Baden-Powell.
 On World Thinking Day, Girl Scouts and Guides around the world think about their sisters in other lands; Councils or local service units (associations) hold a celebration on or near this day, in which each participating troop gives a presentation of the culture and customs of a country selected by the troop.
 Many Girl Scouts in America celebrate Juliette Gordon Low's birthday on October 31, Founder's Day.
-The parties often include the girls dressing up in Halloween costumes, and serving birthday cake.
+The parties often include the girls dressing up in Halloween costumes and serving birthday cake.

 A "Girl Scouts' Own" is a special ceremony that expresses the spirit of Girl Scouting when the girls reflect upon their feelings about Girl Scouting and the world around them.
 A "Girl Scouts' Own" can have any theme, or none at all.
 It is a solemn time given for Girl Scouts to create a moment of their very own.
 It can be held at any time and include the girls' troop or be held at any inter-troop gathering.

 Badges and other awards

 All levels of Girl Scouts can earn badges.
 Each level has specific badges that can be earned.
 Daisies earn badges shaped like flowers.
 Brownies earn badges shaped like triangles.
 Juniors earn badges shaped like circles.
 Cadettes earn badges shaped like diamonds.
 Seniors earn badges shaped like rectangles.
 Ambassadors earn badges shaped like squares.

 Earned Badges and Awards are worn on the front of a Girl Scout's vest (or sash).
 Fun Patches are worn on the back of the vest.
 Daisies wear blue vests.
 Brownies wear brown vests.
 Juniors wear green vests.
 Cadettes, Seniors, and Ambassadors wear khaki vests.
-For Cadettes, Seniors, and Ambassadors, a Girl Scout may choose wear the same khaki vest for all three levels.
-Active Girl Scouts, who earn a lot of badges, may opt to get a new khaki vest when they change levels so they have more room to display their awards.
+For Cadettes, Seniors, and Ambassadors, a Girl Scout may choose to wear the same khaki vest for all three levels.
+Active Girl Scouts, who earn a lot of badges, may opt to get a new khaki vest when they change levels, so they have more room to display their awards.